Programming-Term-Project/TermProject/README.md

 ===========
 1) how to install the package, 2) list any dependencies, and 3) give examples of how to run the program(s)

-Install Instructions:
+1) Installation Instructions:
-Unzip the file...
+This file will work once the package is unzipped.

-Dependencies:
+2) Dependencies:
 Diag account
-PATH to Trinity and GSNAP in bash file
+PATH to Trinity in bash file
-Uploaded Trimmomatic to server and know PATH
+Must have Trimmomatic on server and know the path (use 'pwd' in the directory) Must have a gmail account

-How to Run program:
+3) How to Run program:
-Must list path to Trimmomatic
-...
+First, change path to your own path.
+You must also change the email and password to your own gmail account.
+Unfortunately the gmail password is hardcoded.
+Next, in the directory that the script is in, type 'nohup python CompleteTrinity.py &' to run the program.
+Additionally, you can change which files are run and include those files in the multiprocessing steps.